hodyroff/scs-training/Virtualization/Perf-Compl-Monitoring.md

 for a list of webinterfaces to manage your infrastructure.

 ### Homer
+A dashboard with links to the specific dashboards.

 ### Netbox
+IP address and asset management.

 ### ARA
+Ansible Runbook Records.

+### RabbitMQ
+The queuing service between all OpenStack services.

 ### phpMyAdmin
+Database access.

 ### Flower
+Celery reconciler task queue.

 ### Netdata
+Live realtime monitoring.

 ## OpenStack Health Monitor (OSHM)